The East West Psychology Department (EWP) offers a global approach to the exploration and study of psychology and spirituality.

 Learn more about application requirements and apply.

-Our use of "East-West" honors the department's historical legacy while fostering understanding of how one's socio-cultural background and experience influence attitudes, values, and biases about culture, religion, race, sexual orientation, gender, and inclusivity.
+Initially formed in 1975, the East West Psychology program began as a bridge between Asian and Western thought and practice.
+Today the program has broadened, and our use of "East West" honors the department's historical legacy while fostering understanding of how one's socio-cultural background and experience influence attitudes, values, and cultural biases, religion, race, sexual orientation, gender, and inclusivity.
 Awareness of personal inner diversity and social complexity makes us both teachers and students, ever more sensitive to our richly diverse world and its marginalized populations.
-Learn more about the founding and history of EWP here.